 The call of Kanchenjunga

-One such moment – as you may have guessed already – was the first time I saw the Kanchenjunga range, and as its immediate precursor, the first time I saw the immensity that was the Himalayas.
+One such moment – as you may have guessed already – was the first time I saw the Kanchenjunga, and as its immediate precursor, the first time I saw the immensity that was the Himalayas.
 It was in the picturesque outskirts of Kalimpong, one of the jewels of North Bengal, and it was the first time in many years that I, like a Sam Gamgee, had ventured outside my Shire of university, exams, and educational aspirations.
 After years, you may say, the cage was opened, and outside shone the snow-clad massif of the Sleeping Buddha range, including at its helm, the Kanchenjunga.
 That evening, I stared at a golden sunset, and entered a dream-like state of enigma, where the realisation of young fold mountains, collapsing tectonic plates, and the incredible creation of the Himalaya, submerging the Tethys Sea, mesmerised me.
-The grandeur of the mountains took a different meaning altogether, That night< I went to sleep, swirling in the realisation of Winfred Garrison’s poetry - “Oh God, thy sea is so great and my boat is so small.”
+The grandeur of the mountains took a different meaning altogether.
+That night, I went to sleep, swirling in the realisation of Winfred Garrison’s poetry - “Oh God, thy sea is so great and my boat is so small.”

-And to think of it, all of these strands of infinity came from a singular point – of seeing the grandness of the Kanchenjunga, rising like a sentinel in alabaster, inspiring us mortals to keep rising, striving, attempting to climb higher and higher still, in echoes that resound from the call of the Kanchenjunga.
-I hope the lines ahead trigger a flash of emotions in you as well, setting off perhaps a long chain of pilgrimages in the mountains, in days to come, where you too can look back some day and trace the origin of it all, in the call of the mighty Kanchenjunga…
+When I look back, all of these strands of infinity came from a singular point – of seeing the grandness of the Kanchenjunga, rising like a sentinel in alabaster, inspiring us mortals to keep rising, striving, attempting to climb higher and higher still.
+The echoes resound even today from that call I heard that day, not as a war-cry of outer conquest, but as a soothing serenade of inner containment.

 28th June 2025